oracle/weblogic-innovation-seminars/cloud.demos/jcs.basics/deploy.tomcat.on.accs.md

 Why we use `catalina.sh`?
 Tomcat needs to be started as a foreground process which means you cannot use `startup.sh` because that will background Tomcat and the container will exit.
 Instead you must use directly sh `catalina.sh run` to launch Tomcat in the foreground.

 Now package the Tomcat server which is already contains the sample application war file.
+The package name will be **tomcat.sample.tgz**:

 	[oracle@localhost u01]$ cd /u01/apache-tomcat-8.5.4/ && tar -zcvf ../tomcat.sample.tgz * && cd ..
 	bin/